Growing kids often get hungry between meals.

 offered olives to your child before, start with mild-flavored black olives.

 Apple slices and peanut butter are a delicious combination.

-Frozen fruit popsicles are a yummy treat for kids, and they're actually quite healthy.
+Frozen fruit popsicles are a yummy treat for kids and really

-But you can easily make your own at home, and your kids will likely enjoy helping.
+But you can easily make your own, and your kids may enjoy helping.